hcengineering/platform/README.md

 ## Installation

-You need Microsoft's [rush](https://rushjs.io) to install application.
+You need Microsoft's [rush](https://rushjs.io) to install the application.

 Install [rush](https://rushjs.io) with `$ npm install -g @microsoft/rush` command and run `$ rush install` from the repository root, followed by `$ rush build` or just: